 Propeller-related incidents: These accidents can occur when a passenger falls off or is tossed from a boat.
 Propeller accidents often result in serious injuries such as lacerations, amputations and death.

 Run overs: Swimmers, water skiers or passengers who fall overboard are at risk of being run over by their own boat or another boat in the vicinity.
 Injuries include traumatic brain injuries, broken bones, spine injuries, paralysis and death.

 Slip and falls: Boat owners and operators have a duty to keep their decks in a safe condition and free from slip-and-fall hazards.

-If you’re a member of a boat crew who suffers an on-the-job injury, a boat accident attorney can advise on the steps to take to recover the maximum benefits.
+If you’re a member of a boat crew who suffers an on-the-job injury, a boat accident attorney can advise on the steps to take to make yourself whole again.

 Massachusetts is a paradise for boaters.
 In addition to the coastline, there’s Martha’s Vineyard, the Harbor Islands, Cape Cod and the Charles River to name a few.
 The vast number of waterways located throughout the state means that boating accidents are bound to happen.

-A quick scan of news for the greater Boston area shows these boating accidents:
+A quick scan of news for the greater Boston area show these boating accidents:

 - A large wave overturned a boat on a fishing trip, injuring one person and killing another.

 - A 12-year-old was run over and killed by a boat while learning to water ski.

 - A woman fell off a boat that was being operated by a driver who was under the influence of alcohol.
 While being pulled back onto the vessel, she came into contact with the boat’s propeller and severed her arm at the shoulder.